kickcode/song-status/README.md

 A Sublime Text plugin to show your currently playing or paused song in the status bar.

-Supports Spotify or iTunes, only on Mac OS X.
+Supports Spotify, iTunes, or Rdio, only on Mac OS X.

 It polls and refreshes every 3 seconds or so, so shouldn't be too intensive.
 It also does so only when Sublime Text is active.